Skip to main content Skip to main menu Skip to footer

 The Paris Agreement, which was adopted in 2015, set out a five-year cycle for raising ambition in climate action step by step.
 Part of this ambition mechanism is the so-called Global Stocktake (GST).
 Looking back, the Global Stocktake identifies progress and gaps in climate action, looking forward, it identifies solutions and implementation options for effective climate action.
 These findings are then to provide impetus for ambitious national climate targets and international cooperation.

-Specific demands for greenhouse gas reduction in the first GST include tripling renewable energy capacity globally by 2030, doubling the global average annual rate of energy efficiency improvements by 2030 and accelerating the phase-out of fossil fuels.
+Specific demands for greenhouse gas reduction in the first GST include tripling renewable energy capacity globally by 2030, doubling the global average annual rate of energy efficiency improvements by 2030 and the transition away from fossil fuels.
 Furthermore, nature-based solutions in climate action need to be strengthened and global deforestation is to end and be reversed by 2030.
 The first GST also calls for circular economy approaches to play a greater role in fighting climate change.
+A study by the German Environment Agency provides analysis on how these calls have been reflected in NDCs.

-Implementing the Nationally Determined Contributions (NDCs) submitted for the target year 2030 would mean a 2.6 percent reduction in greenhouse gas emissions by 2030 compared to 2019 (UNFCCC secretariat NDC Synthesis Report 2024).
-Comparing these figures with statements in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) shows just how far away the currents NDCs are from the goals of the Paris Agreement: limiting the temperature increase to 1.5 degrees compared to pre-industrial times can only be achieved if emissions are reduced by 43 percent by 2030 compared to 2019.
-The greenhouse gas emissions expected under the current NDCs would use up 86 percent of the carbon budget compatible with 1.5 degrees and 37 percent of the carbon budget compatible with 2 degrees of global warming in this decade.
-If the NDCs were to be implemented as they currently stand, the global carbon budget with which the Paris climate target of 1.5 degrees can be kept within reach would be largely used up by 2030.
+Implementing the Nationally Determined Contributions (NDCs) submitted for the target year 2035 would mean a 12 percent reduction in greenhouse gas emissions by 2035 compared to 2019 (UNFCCC secretariat NDC Synthesis Report Update 2025).
+Comparing these figures with statements in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) shows just how far away the currents NDCs are from the goals of the Paris Agreement: limiting the temperature increase to 1.5 degrees compared to pre-industrial times can only be achieved if emissions are reduced by 60 percent by 2035 compared to 2019.

 The NDC targets need to be outlined transparently, i.e. without loopholes, economy-wide, covering all sectors and greenhouse gases and with an absolute, quantifiable target value for greenhouse gas emissions.
 They should clearly describe the measures and policies that will be taken to implement a fair contribution to global climate action and reflect the goals of the Global Stocktake.